-A modernized version of AK-47
+AK-74 is a modernized version of the AK-47

 Kinda speaks for itself.
 And this is without mentioning thousands, millions of AKs given by the USSR to anyone who expressed anti-American views, lost, found, captured in fights and thus spread all across the globe, among all guerrilla fighters, 3d world militaries, gangs, etc. Not to mention jury-rigged AKs, made by terrorists virtually in their car workshops, Chinese copies, copies of other gun manufacturers.